natykn/prediction_p_p/README.md

 This exercise was solved using:

 1. Laravel 5.5.14
-2. php 7.0.22
+2. Php 7.0.22
-3. javascript (jquery)
+3. Javascript (jquery)
-4. css
+4. Css
-5. bootstrap
+5. Bootstrap
-6. phpunit
+6. Phpunit
 7. OS ubuntu

-Most of the files inside this repositories are a skeletor from Laravel 5.4, the files with the actual solution are:
+Most of the files inside this repositories are from Laravel skeletor, the files with the actual solution are:

 Controller